A MAG3 scan is a type of imaging test that uses special equipment to look at the structure and function of the urinary system.

 Why does my child need this test?

 The MAG3 scan is used to find out how well each kidney is working (the kidney function).
 It also shows how well urine is leaving, or draining from, your child’s kidneys.
-This may help to find out whether there is a blockage that affects the flow of urine from his or her kidneys.
+This may help to find out whether there is a blockage that affects the flow of urine from their kidneys, such as pelvic-ureteric junction (PUJ) dysfunction and obstruction.

 How to prepare your child for a MAG3 scan

-Your child does not usually need to do anything to prepare for this test, but your doctor will let you know.
+Your child does not usually need to do anything to prepare for this test, but your doctor will let you know if anything is needed.

 Your doctor may ask whether your child has allergies to any medicines or contrast dye that may be used during the test.

 The MAG3 scan takes place in the nuclear medicine department of your hospital.
-A radiographer, or a nuclear medicine technician, a specialist trained in imaging tests, performs the test.
+It is performed by a radiographer (a specialist trained in imaging tests) or a technician.

-- The radioisotope is injected into a blood vessel, using a needle or a small plastic tube called a cannula.
+The radioisotope is injected into a blood vessel, using a needle or a small plastic tube called a cannula.
 This is usually in the hand, arm or foot.
 Your child may feel a sharp scratch from the needle.
-A local anaesthetic, a spray or cream, can be put on your child’s skin before inserting the needle or cannula, to help your child stop feeling any pain.
+A local anaesthetic, a spray or cream, can be put on your child’s skin before inserting the needle or cannula, to stop your child feeling any pain.

 Indirect cystogram

 Occasionally the MAG3 test is extended to include an indirect cystogram.
-This involves taking images of the child’s bladder as it empties, to see whether there is reflux (backward flow) of urine back up to his or her kidneys.
+This involves taking images of your child’s bladder as it empties, to see whether there is reflux (backward flow) of urine back up to their kidneys.
 An indirect cystogram can be done in children who can control their bladder.

 Direct cystogram